-When it comes to wedding planning, there is a lot to consider—from the decorations, food, photographer, and clothes, it's a lot to plan for and remember.
-And, with the engagement party, bachelorette and/or bachelor party, and, finally, the wedding, there’s also a lot of time and consideration that goes into planning your outfits.
+Whether it's you or someone you love getting married, between the engagement party, bachelorette and/or bachelor party, and, finally, the wedding, there’s also a lot of time and consideration that goes into planning your outfits.

-Knowing the dress code, as well as where the party is being held are key details in having the right engagement outfit.
+Knowing the dress code, as well as where the party is being held, are key details in having the right engagement outfit.
 Generally, the invitation to the party will indicate the kind of suggested attire, such as cocktail, business casual, etc., so remember to double-check any engagement party dress codes outlined on the invite.
-If you’re unsure of the proper attire, it's always a good idea to ask the host; that way, you'll be sure to pick an outfit that makes you feel comfortable and not out of place during the party.
+If you’re unsure of the proper attire, it's always a good idea to ask the host; that way, you'll be sure to pick an outfit that makes you feel comfortable—and not out of place—during the party.

 Depending on the season and/or where the party venue is located, the event may be held outside.
 As a general rule, outside events and parties tend to have a less formal dress code.
 If you're headed to a beach or pool party, or if you'll be hanging out in the grass, wedges, sandals, and open-toed shoes are a great option.
-However, if the party is being held in an indoor space, you might want to hold off on those sandals for another party.
-Remember, it's not the big day quite yet.
-Dress as you would for any special evening event or nighttime party.
+However, if the party is being held in an indoor space, you might want to hold off on those sandals for another party—and choose a dressier shoe.
+When it doubt, dress as you would for any special evening event or nighttime party.

 Typically, most parties have a cocktail dress code—particularly if they take place in the evening.
 Cocktail party attire means that dresses will fall at or below the knee (or just a little above) and that high heels or flats are acceptable.
-For men, this dress code usually means a blazer with a buttoned-down shirt and khakis (or nicer dress pants).
+For men, the cocktail attire dress code usually means a blazer with a button-down shirt and khakis (or nicer dress pants).

 The invitation may also state semi-formal or dressy-casual.
 If you find yourself in one of those dress option categories, there's lots of room there to have fun with your outfit.
 If you're attending an event with one of these dress codes, look to the details of the event to determine the formality of your attire.
-For example, if it’s a relaxed atmosphere, such as someone's home or a low-key restaurant, you can dress up your casual look with accessories, a wrap, and jewelry.
+For example, if it’s a relaxed atmosphere, such as someone's home or a low-key restaurant, you can go with a more casual look—and dress it up with accessories.
 If it’s at a more formal event space or fine dining establishment, you would want to err on the slightly more formal side of things—and go with a dressier look.

 Once you've confirmed the kind of attire, then the real fun can begin––planning your outfit.
-You want to dress confidently and comfortably.
-If the party is being thrown in your honor that can be the best part, but, can also feel like added pressure on your big day.
-Whatever your style is, you want to look and feel great, and pick out something that’s a reflection of your personality and personal style, and choose a look that's appropriate for the engagement party you're attending.
+You want to dress confidently and comfortably—but choosing the perfect outfit can also feel like added pressure (particularly if you're the guest of honor).
+Whatever your style is, you want to look and feel great, pick out something that’s a reflection of your personality and personal style, and choose a look that's appropriate for the engagement party you're attending.

-Regardless of what outfit you choose, pay attention to the fit of your garments, too.
+Regardless of what outfit you choose, pay attention to the fit of your garments!
 You want to feel confident and also be comfortable in what you’re wearing.
-Once you have your outfit picked out, all that’s left to do is show up, have a great time, and celebrate on your big day.